 Honestly, our heads are still spinning, and it's hard to say whether the full game will be able to feel as dense and intricate.
 We never expected that our first look would have so much to cover, which is hopefully a good sign of how much more is still to come for Cyberpunk.

 What else do we know about the setting?

 The cover of the Night City sourcebook.
 Click here to enlarge.

-Cyberpunk 2077 takes place in the year 2077—which you probably didn’t need us to tell you—in the “sandbox environment” of Night City, a fictional city between San Francisco and LA (as described here, although if it's really in Del Coronado Bay it would be well south of LA) that already exists in the Cyberpunk pen and paper RPG created by Mike Pondsmith.
-Here’s an except from the , describing Night City as it exists in Cyberpunk 2020:
+Cyberpunk 2077 takes place in the year 2077—which you probably didn’t need us to tell you—and as mentioned it's set within Night City, a fictional city between San Francisco and LA (as described here, although if it's really in Del Coronado Bay it would be well south of LA) that already exists in the Cyberpunk pen and paper RPG created by Mike Pondsmith.
+Here’s an except from the Night City sourcebook, describing Night City as it exists in Cyberpunk 2020:

 "A planned urban community founded in 1994 by the late entrepreneur Richard Alix Night (1954 - 1998).
 Established at the head of the Del Coronado Bay (dredged to current capacity in 1999), and facing the Pacific Ocean to the west, Night City is a modern city of the twenty-first century.
 Its wide streets and ultra-modern towers are home to over a million people, with another four-and-a-half million living in the greater Night City areas of Westbrook, North Oak, Heywood, Pacifica, South Night City and Rancho Coronado.